MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-performance.md

 Note that applications run differently on ARM-based PCs such as Surface Pro X. Limitations include the following:

 - **Drivers for hardware, games and apps will only work if they're designed for a Windows 10 or Windows 11 ARM-based PC**.
 For more info, check with the hardware manufacturer or the organization that developed the driver.
 Drivers are software programs that communicate with hardware devices—they're commonly used for antivirus and antimalware software, printing or PDF software, assistive technologies, CD and DVD utilities, and virtualization software.
 If a driver doesn’t work, the app or hardware that relies on it won’t work either (at least not fully).
 Peripherals and devices only work if the drivers they depend on are built into Windows 10/11, or if the hardware developer has released ARM64 drivers for the device.
-- **64-bit (x64) apps**.
-With 64-bit emulation coming soon in Preview via the Windows Insider program, you'll be able to run 64-bit (x64) apps on Surface Pro X. Without 64-bit emulation support, you can run 64-bit (ARM64) apps, 32-bit (ARM32) apps, or 32-bit (x86) apps (using the x86 emulator).
-You can usually find 32-bit (x86) versions of apps, but some app developers only offer 64-bit (x64) apps.
 - **Certain games won’t work**.
 Games and apps won't work if they use a version of OpenGL greater than 1.1, or if they rely on "anti-cheat" drivers that haven't been made for Windows 10 or Windows 11 ARM-based PCs.
 Check with your game publisher to see if a game will work.
 - **Apps that customize the Windows experience might have problems**.
 This includes some input method editors (IMEs), assistive technologies, and cloud storage apps.
 The organization that develops the app determines whether their app will work on a Windows 10 ARM-based PC.
 - **Some third-party antivirus software can’t be installed**.
 You won't be able to install some third-party antivirus software on a Windows 10 or Windows 11 ARM-based PC.
 However, Windows Security will help keep you safe for the supported lifetime of your Windows 10 or Windows 11 device.